bbleds/Ionic-weather-app/README.md

 # WeatherB
-A weather app created using AngularJs, Node, Express, and the Ionic Framework.
+A weather app built with AngularJs, Node, Express, and the Ionic Framework.

 ### Purpose
 This app was a short project I created during my apprenticeship at [Nashville Software School](http://nashvillesoftwareschool.com/) in order to get a better understandng of the Express, Angular, Node and Ionic.